Built-in Plugin

 COPY . .

-# Install dependencies based on COPIED files
+# Install dependencies based on the copied files

 RUN npm ci

-# Set required environment variables
+# Set the required environment variables

 ENV NODE_PATH=/space/node_modules